18F/health-tracking-course/collections/_pages/syllabus.md

 **Tactics**.
 Long-term health often involves dealing with troublesome patients in the short term.
 Through case studies and role-plays, we’ll explore challenges you’re likely to encounter, and provide some concrete approaches to shaping behavior for the better.

-## What Resources Are Available?

-There’s [quite a few resources available](/resources/), and we’ll be pulling from them throughout the course.
-There is, as always, more information than we have time to cover.

 ## Goals